benja11y/kobe-hackathon-2025/README.md

 1. Clone this repository
 2. Open `index.html` in a modern web browser
+3. (Optional) Enter a GitHub personal access token in the input field to avoid API rate limits
-3. For GitHub Pages deployment, enable Pages in repository settings
+4. For GitHub Pages deployment, enable Pages in repository settings

 ## Browser Support